 1. Reputation.
-Expect to pay more for work by established or highly-regarded artists.
+Expect to pay more for work by an established or highly-regarded artist.

 2. Medium.
 Foundry cast bronze, stone and marble are the highest quality media.
 These materials will endure and often go up in value over time.
 Lightweight materials, including wood and resin are more succeptible to weather damage and breakage, which is not always easily repaired, so it is advisable to buy the best quality materials that your budget will allow.